Loading...

 Teamwork – We value teamwork as the foundation of our success.
 We believe in working collaboratively and supporting each other to achieve our goals, while fostering an environment of respect, trust, and open communication.

-If you would like to remain anonymous, you can report an incident as a silent witness.
-Note: this form is not intended for reporting emergencies or crimes-in-progress.
+If you prefer to remain anonymous, you can report an incident as a silent witness.
+Please note: this form is not intended for reporting emergencies or active crimes.

 Remember:

-• Emergency phones are located throughout the campuses for a direct, automatic connection to Campus Safety.
+• Emergency phones are located throughout campus for direct, automatic connections to Campus Safety.

-• Some phones have blue lights, some phones are red or orange in boxes
+• Some phones have blue lights, while others are red or orange in boxes.

-• Use emergency phones for danger, fire, medical emergency, crimes-in-progress or suspicious activity.
+• Use emergency phones for threats, fire, medical emergencies, active crimes, or suspicious activity.

-• Most residence halls have exterior campus phones.
-Use them to call Campus Safety as needed at 7-2000.
+• Most residence halls have exterior emergency phones — use them to call Campus Safety at extension 7-2000.

-While Campus Safety officers respond to your needs, any other needed agencies such as police, fire, medical, etc., will be directed to the location as needed by the Campus Safety dispatcher.
-Campus Safety officers will clear the way and guide other emergency service providers to your exact location, and you will get the service faster if the call goes to Campus Safety first.
-Officers know the campus streets and buildings and are trained in first aid response.
-Campus Safety has a close working relationship with the Claremont Police Department and the Los Angeles County Fire Department and local ambulance providers.
+While Campus Safety officers respond to your situation, the Campus Safety dispatcher will also direct any necessary agencies, such as police, fire, or medical services, to the location.
+Officers will clear the path and guide emergency responders to your exact location, ensuring quicker service when the call goes through Campus Safety first.
+Officers are familiar with campus streets and buildings, and they are trained in first aid.
+Campus Safety works closely with the Claremont Police Department, Los Angeles County Fire Department, and local ambulance providers.

 Safety Escorts – Safety Escorts are available for all members of The Claremont Colleges.
-Safety Escorts are provided by uniformed Campus Safety Officers, who will respond to the location of person requesting the escort and accompany the student, staff or faculty member by foot or vehicle to the desired destination.
-Please note that due to COVID safety protocols, any escorts provided by vehicles will have passenger occupancy limits.
+Uniformed Campus Safety officers will respond to escort students, staff, or faculty members to their desired destination, either on foot or by vehicle.
+Please note that vehicle escorts have passenger limits due to COVID safety protocols.

-Emergency Response – Campus Safety provides the following emergency response services: first-responder to emergencies, provider of first aid until the arrival of paramedics; apprehension of suspects; provide first aid and medical assistance .
-Campus Safety also takes reports of crimes and incidents for Claremont Police Department investigation and assists law enforcement and other emergency service providers.
+Emergency Response – Campus Safety provides the following emergency services: first-response to emergencies, first aid until paramedics arrive, suspect apprehension, and medical assistance .
+Campus Safety also takes crime reports for Claremont Police Department investigations and collaborates with law enforcement and emergency responders.

-Crime Prevention – Campus Safety proactively works to prevent crime from occurring through around-the-clock safety escorts; patrolling all campus streets, byways and interior areas; monitoring alarms and surveillance cameras; providing security and traffic control at special events and performances; providing crime prevention and security education; bicycle theft prevention – register your bike FREE; electronics device registration form can help locate lost or stolen devices.
+Crime Prevention – Campus Safety works proactively to prevent crime by offering 24/7 safety escorts, patrolling campus streets and areas, monitoring alarms and surveillance cameras, providing security and traffic control at events, and offering crime prevention education.
+For bicycle theft prevention, you can register your bike for free; electronics can also be registered to help recover lost or stolen devices.

 Parking Information